the Creative Commons Attribution 4.0 License.

 Near-wake region

 After the convergence is reached, the spoiler case shows a periodic CL and CD behaviour, whereas the no spoiler case does not vary in time (see Fig. 9), as expected.
-For the spoiler case, the net area between the Cp curves varies progressively in synchronicity with the CL extrema (the red dot illustrates CLmax and the blue dot corresponds to CLmin in Fig. 10), leading to a progressive increase and decrease in the lift and drag, as illustrated in Fig. 11.
+For the spoiler case, the net area between the Cp curves varies progressively in synchronicity with the CL extrema (the red dot illustrates and the blue dot corresponds to in Fig. 10), leading to a progressive increase and decrease in the lift and drag, as illustrated in Fig. 11.

 The near-wake region is zoomed in Fig. 12.
 It is illustrated by co-plotting a snapshot of the vorticity sign with the Q criteria.
 Both instantaneous snapshots show vortices formed in the near-wake region due to the roll-up of the separated shear layers from both, the upper and lower sides of the aerofoil.
-For the no spoiler case, the black lines (isolines of 0<Qcriteria<1000 clearly show that vortices are symmetric with the wake centre line.
+For the no spoiler case, the black lines (isolines of clearly show that vortices are symmetric with the wake centre line.
 For the spoiler case, the separation of the shear layer clearly starts on the lower side of the aerofoil while the black lines are no longer symmetric with the wake centre line.
 The time evolution of this near-wake organisation exhibits periodic interaction of vortices from each side of the aerofoil.
 The vortex from the pressure side is rolling up onto the suction side, thereby forcing the upper side separation periodically (see attached movie).

-In terms of energy production, it is interesting to extract the snapshot of the near-wake organisation at the optimal lift-to-drag ratio, which also occurs at CLmax.
+In terms of energy production, it is interesting to extract the snapshot of the near-wake organisation at the optimal lift-to-drag ratio, which also occurs at .
 For that purpose, the different CL can be analysed together with the spatial vortex organisation (see Fig. 11).
 The lift is at its minimum (blue dots) when the top vortex is “far” from the trailing edge and the lower side vortex is rolling up toward the upper side.
 The mean CL (orange dots) is characterised by having both vortices close to the trailing edge: the top side vortex already separated from the surface and the lower one still attached to the spoiler's tip.
 Finally, the maximum lift (red dot) is seen when the lower side vortex is about to separate from the spoiler's tip and the upper side vortex is at its maximum size (it just left the aerofoil's surface).
 Consequently, it indicates that the pressure is at its lowest on the upper side.
 Therefore, in terms of energy production, having shed vortices at their maximum size and the closest to the trailing edge is the best flow organisation.

 Far-wake region

-In the far-wake region, a single peak frequency emerges, with its harmonics, that can be extracted at xc=3.0 using PSD analysis (see Fig. 13).
+In the far-wake region, a single peak frequency emerges, with its harmonics, that can be extracted at using PSD analysis (see Fig. 13).
 The energy content for the no spoiler case is several orders of magnitude lower than the spoiler case as expected.

-At last, following the definition of Yarusevych et al. (2009), a Strouhal number of St-spoiler*=0.15 is found.
-In this definition, the velocity used is the mean free stream velocity, and the characteristic length (L) is the distance between two mean horizontal velocity root mean square extrema at xc=3.0.
+At last, following the definition of Yarusevych et al. (2009), a Strouhal number of is found.
+In this definition, the velocity used is the mean free stream velocity, and the characteristic length (L) is the distance between two mean horizontal velocity root mean square extrema at .
 The rms peaks represents the aerofoil upper side vortex centre and aerofoil lower side vortex centre.
 Therefore the vertical distance can be viewed as a representation of the wake width.
 As seen in Fig. 14, the no spoiler case does not present two distinct peaks, only a single bell-type curve representing the velocity deficit in the wake.
 The spoiler case also shows a larger velocity deficit accompanied by a pair of rms peaks showing the presence of the vortex centres.

 where f is the main vortex shedding frequency, L is the characteristic length, and U is the incoming velocity.

-This result falls in line with their study, where St*0.17 was found, albeit in our case at a much higher Reynolds number and for a much thicker aerofoil and equipped with spoiler.
+This result falls in line with their study, where was found, albeit in our case at a much higher Reynolds number and for a much thicker aerofoil and equipped with spoiler.

 4.2.2 Unsteady aerodynamic polar

-This unsteady analysis for the α=6 case is extended towards all other angles of attack.
+This unsteady analysis for the α=6∘ case is extended towards all other angles of attack.
 The vortex shedding organisation previously described induces oscillations on the surface pressure and thereby the aerodynamic coefficients CL and CD.

 The present study proposes an original 2D URANS description of the unsteady flow behind thick aerofoil (59 %) from an operating 2 MW wind turbine equipped with spoilers at high Reynolds numbers.
 The particularity of this configuration stands on the size of the aerodynamic add-on: it is the real dimension of today's operating wind turbine rather than the sub-boundary layer device sizes usually studied in the literature.
 This aerodynamic add-on is found to efficiently rearrange the mean flow, adding lift throughout the positive angles of attack.
 However, the drawback is a high drag penalty coupled with high unsteadiness of the aerodynamic forces.
 Without spoiler, the aerofoil wake is erratic and not organised.
 With spoiler, a peak frequency is dominant in the aerodynamic lift and drag coefficients, which corresponds to a vortex shedding organisation.
-The associated Strouhal number is almost constant St*=0.15 despite the aerodynamic coefficient variation amplitude changing with the angle of attack.
+The associated Strouhal number is almost constant despite the aerodynamic coefficient variation amplitude changing with the angle of attack.
 The wake energy content is increased by several orders of magnitude compared to the aerofoil without spoiler.
 This flow reorganisation is present throughout the polar range and is accompanied by larger variation in aerodynamic forces than without spoiler.
 The impact of this type of excitation will be quantified further in terms of energy production and fatigue in future work.

 The code is available on demand.

-A short movie depicting the vortex shedding for the spoiler case is available (https://doi.org/10.5446/55443, Potentier2021).
+A short movie depicting the vortex shedding for the spoiler case is available (https://doi.org/10.5446/55443, Potentier, 2021).

 TP performed the scan post-processing, CFD pre-processing and post-processing, and writing of the paper.
 EG performed CFD verification and helped set up the CFD model.
 CLB and AF provided feedback from the industrial point of view, and CB helped with the proofreading of a previous version of the paper and physical analysis of the results.